kanisht09/Data-Structures-and-Algorithms/README.md

 # Algorithms_cpp_py_java
 This repo is meant for beginners and intermediate coders who can add their algorithms and code snippets for standard problems.

+# Update : ( 3rd Feb, 2021)
+## You may find files in this repo not fulfilling the criterion mentioned below and some incomplete task.
+Do give a pr if its comfortable from ur end , would be happy to merge it (provided it is upto the mark!).

 Repo-Structure:

 ## Data Structures :